-The need for bakers and cooks is ever present.
-Qualified people may secure employment in bakeries, restaurants, institutions, and in other phases of the food service industry.
+The need for cooks and bakers is ever present.
+Qualified people may secure employment in restaurants, institutions, bakeries and in other phases of the food service industry.
 As experience and skills develop, many fine opportunities will open in the bakery/restaurant allied trades.
 In every area of this industry, employees are encouraged to further their education.
 The head baker and the executive chef usually have sound work experience as part of their training.